 When you get a generic version of levothyroxine at a typical pharmacy, the pharmacist has multiple generic products to choose from.
 Patients can’t be sure that they are getting the same generic every time they refill the prescription.

 Getting a 6- or 12-month supply ensures consistency with the formula of levothyroxine and allows you to be sure you are staying at the same dose for the best possible effect of the medication

 While it is not recommended to change back and forth between generic and brand name, it is completely fine to switch from one to the other.
 However, when switching from brand to generic it’s best to talk with your healthcare provider first, so you can monitor any potential changes in your thyroid levels.

 Why filling in longer supply is better for you

 Levothyroxine is usually taken for life.
 Once you’re on a steady dose, filling in longer supply means you will have access to a consistent supply of medication from the same drug manufacturer.
 This ensures consistency in the medication you’re taking.

 - Fewer pharmacy visits

-- Less hassle
+- You'll experience less hassle

-- Lower out-of-pocket costs for you
+- You'll have lower out-of-pocket costs for you

 Prices mentioned in this article are based on average retail price at major box chain pharmacy in the U.S. as of June 19, 2022.